 SaddleBack Equestrian’s summer camps are for ages 6+ with emphasis on safe horsemanship, sportsmanship, and showmanship.
 Campers ride in daily lessons on one of SaddleBack’s safe and experienced school horse.
-They also get a realistic introduction into the daily routine of caring for horses, horse-mounted games, a fun mock horse show, and education materials including their personal camp notebook.
-SaddleBack's highly qualified trainers lead all camps to ensure that each camper receives excellent riding lesson instruction & horsemanship.
+They also get a realistic introduction into the daily routine of caring for horses, horse-mounted games, a fun horse show, and education materials including their own camp notebook.
+SaddleBack's qualified trainers lead camps to ensure each camper receives excellent riding lesson instruction.

-- Beginner Camps – For those just starting out with horses OR with limited experience with horses.
-Campers new to riding will learn to steer, halt, walk, trot, post, and 2-point (jump position).
-Those with limited riding experience will work on enhancing their riding position and executing various exercises at the walk and trot.
+- Beginner Camps – For those just starting out with horses OR with limited experience.
+Campers will learn to steer, halt, walk, trot, post, and 2-point (jump position).
+Those with limited riding experience will work on more advanced skills to help them camp.
 Campers will learn to groom and tack up the horse, and basic horse care.
-Those attending this camp should have not taken any (or few) lessons.
+Farrier & Vet Demos possible.

 (Campers to bring sack lunch & water bottles daily, pizza party provided last day)